sourcegraph/jsonx/README.md

 * Where the original TypeScript code's API is not idiomatic in Go, this library does not (yet) attempt to provide an idiomatic Go API.
-This is mainly evident in the error return API for parsing and scanning errosr.
+This is mainly evident in the error return API for parsing and scanning errors.